MicrosoftDocs/architecture-center/docs/ai-ml/architecture/basic-openai-e2e-chat-content.md

 Security provides assurances against deliberate attacks and the abuse of your valuable data and systems.
 For more information, see [Design review checklist for Security](/azure/well-architected/security/checklist).

 This section touches on some of the key recommendations implemented in this architecture.
 These recommendations include content filtering and abuse monitoring, identity and access management, and role-based access controls.
-Because this architecture isn't designed for production deployments, this section covers a key security feature that wasn't implemented, network security.
+Because this architecture isn't designed for production deployments, this section discusses a key security feature that wasn't implemented in this architecture, network security.

 #### Content filtering and abuse monitoring

 Azure OpenAI includes a [content filtering system](/azure/ai-services/openai/concepts/content-filter) that uses an ensemble of classification models to detect and prevent specific categories of potentially harmful content in both input prompts and output completions.
 Categories for this potentially harmful content include hate, sexual, self harm, violence, profanity, and jailbreak (content designed to bypass the constraints of a language model).
-You can configure the strictness of what you want to filter the content for each category, with options being low, medium, or high.
+You can configure the strictness of what you want to filter from the content for each category, with options being low, medium, or high.
 This reference architecture adopts a stringent approach.
 Adjust the settings according to your requirements.

 In addition to content filtering, the Azure OpenAI implements abuse monitoring features.
 Abuse monitoring is an asynchronous operation that detects and mitigates instances of recurring content or behaviors that suggest the use of the service in a manner that might violate the [Azure OpenAI code of conduct](/legal/cognitive-services/openai/code-of-conduct).
 You can request an [exemption of abuse monitoring and human review](/legal/cognitive-services/openai/data-privacy#how-can-customers-get-an-exemption-from-abuse-monitoring-and-human-review) if your data is highly sensitive or if there are internal policies or applicable legal regulations that prevent the processing of data for abuse detection.